KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 <img alt="image" src="https://github.com/user-attachments/assets/1b914672-b7be-4e9c-8b72-02c369963feb" />

-The next step is to parse the Performance Anaylzer's report output.
+The next step is to parse the Performance Analyzer's report.
 To do this the cmdlet `Get-MpPerformanceReport` is used.
 This cmdlet has a lot of different available parameters, which can be viewed at Microsoft's [Performance Analyzer Reference](https://learn.microsoft.com/en-us/defender-endpoint/performance-analyzer-reference).

-Below is a series of cmdlets which can help pinpoint the issue:
+Below a series of cmdlets which can help pinpoint the issue is depicted:

-View the overview of the recording:
+To view the overview of the recording:

 `Get-MpPerformanceReport -Path .\recording.etl -Overview`

 <img alt="image" src="https://github.com/user-attachments/assets/ecaebaf3-2885-4a86-837c-54b80b1f7e09" />

-View the top 20 scans, paths, extensions, and processes (can increase the number to ):
+To view the top 20 scans, paths, extensions, and processes:

 `Get-MpPerformanceReport -Path .\recording.etl -TopScans 20 -TopPaths 20 -TopExtensions 20 -TopProcesses 20`

+The screenshot is cut short because the output of too long:

 <img alt="image" src="https://github.com/user-attachments/assets/996b5778-0df9-4519-98c3-836e5a8cb373" />